GiladBoudman/AR-Squat-Lab/README.md

 * **Safety Mechanics:** Auto-respawn system if the object clips through the AR plane (anti-tunneling).

+## ⚠️ Important for New Users

+**Why is the scene empty?**
+When you first open this project, the Hierarchy might look empty.
+This is normal!
+The `.gitignore` file excludes personal user settings, so Unity doesn't know which scene to open by default.

+**How to fix it:**
+1. Go to the **Project Window** in Unity.
+2. Navigate to the **Assets** folder (or `Assets/Scenes`).
+3. Double-click the main scene file (e.g., `MainScene.unity`).
+4. The hierarchy will populate with the AR setup and scripts.

 ## 🎮 How to Use
 1.  **Scan:** Point your camera at the floor and move slowly until a grid appears.
 2.  **Spawn:** Tap the grid to place the "Athlete Ball".